tanberry/learnings/gitmagic.md

 2. Clone the forked repo in order to create a local working copy, using these commands:
    a.
 In your terminal, create a new directory for the local repo using `mkdir <name-of-dir>`.
    b.
 Initialize git in that directory using `git init`.
    c.
-Go to the upstream repo, click `< >Code` and then select **Clone** from the drop-down menu.
+Go to the upstream repo (your forked repo), click `< >Code` and then select **Clone** from the drop-down menu.
    d.
 Select HTTPs, and copy the URL for the repo, using the "copy" icon.
    e.
 Then in your terminal (inside the directory you just created), run: `git clone <the URL you copied>`

-3. Define upstream and origin repos
+3. Define origin and upstream repos

     a.
-Set your remote repo (the forked one if you forked or or the official one of you only cloned) as origin: `git remote add origin https://github.com/<repo name>`.
+Define origin: Set your remote repo (the forked one if you forked or or the official one if you only cloned) as origin: `git remote add origin https://github.com/<repo name>`.

     b.
-Set the upstream repo to point to the repo that you forked (or cloned): `git remote add upstream git://github.com/user/repo.git`.
+Define upstream: Set the upstream repo to point to the repo that you forked (or cloned): `git remote add upstream git://github.com/user/repo.git`.

 Note: refer to this [great article](https://www.bogotobogo.com/DevOps/SCM/Git/GitHub_Fork_Clone_Origin_Upstream.php) to learn more about origin vs upstream.